 A course that provides opportunities for students to demonstrate leadership potential in an assigned command or staff position within the cadet battalion organizational structure.
 Emphasis is placed on negotiation skills and management principles.

-Cooperative Education Work Based Learning (Co-Op)
+Cooperative Education (Co-Op)

-COOPERATIVE EDUCATION WORK BASED LEARNING (CO-OP)
+COOPERATIVE EDUCATION (Co-oP)